Howard P. Boyd

-Howard P. Boyd (November 2, 1914 – December 20, 2011) was an entomologist, botanist, editor, teacher, photographer, filmmaker, writer, and naturalist, best known for his close association with the New Jersey Pine Barrens spanning more than 70 years.
+Howard P. Boyd (November 2, 1914 – December 20, 2011) was an American entomologist best known for his close association with the New Jersey Pine Barrens spanning more than 70 years.

 Background

-Born in Boston, Massachusetts, in 1914, Boyd spent much of his early life on small farms in three suburban communities northeast of the city.
-An avid Boy Scout, by the time of his graduation from high school in Billerica, Massachusetts, in 1932, he had earned every nature merit badge in the Boy Scout Handbook.

-He attended the University of New Hampshire for two years before transferring to Boston University, where he received a bachelor of science degree in biological sciences with an emphasis in botany (1938).
-A lifelong learner with a fascination for the biological and natural sciences, he later earned a master of science degree in entomology from the University of Delaware (1979).
+Boyd was born in Boston, Massachusetts, in 1914.
+He attended the University of New Hampshire for two years before transferring to Boston University, where he received a B.S. in botany in 1938.
+He then obtained an M.S. in entomology from the University of Delaware in 1979.

 Career

 Shortly after his graduation from Boston University, Boyd went to work for the Boy Scouts of America (BSA), moving with his wife, Doris (nee Fowler), to the Philadelphia area in 1938.
 He had his first exposure to the New Jersey Pine Barrens through numerous insect collecting trips in the fall of that year.
 In 1969, after 31 years as an executive with BSA, he retired, at which time he became increasingly active in his two primary areas of interest: the Pine Barrens and entomology.

-Following his retirement, Boyd became prolific as an educator, conservationist, and writer.
-With Doris as photographer, from 1966 to 1976 the Boyds produced and presented films through the National Audubon Society Wildlife Film Tours.
-From 1970 to 1990, he was an instructor at the Conservation and Environmental Studies Center (now known as the Pinelands Institute for Natural and Environmental Studies) at historic Whitesbog Village, then sponsored by Glassboro State College.
-In the late 1980s and early 1990s, he was an adjunct instructor at the college, developing and teaching a course on the ecology of the Pine Barrens.
-He was a lecturer on Pine Barrens ecology for both Burlington County College (1990s) and the Pinelands Teacher Institute run by Pinelands Preservation Alliance (PPA; late 1990s to early 2000s).
-He was renowned and sought after for his workshops and field trips focusing on diverse aspects of Pine Barrens biology, ecology, and conservation.